Oswestry residents to be asked 'which council services matter most'

 “With budgets tight for everyone, we need to hear what services matter most to people.
 The feedback will help shape our priorities and spending plans going forward.”

-The consultation on town council priorities will be launched later this month through an online survey with paper copies available at the Guildhall.
+The consultation on town council priorities will be launched later this month through an online survey, with paper copies available at the town's Guildhall.

 Town councillors will also be holding face-to-face consultation sessions around the town.